 The scheme provides an opportunity for ESRC funded postgraduate students to be seconded to the Parliamentary Office of Science and Technology (POST) to assist in producing independent, balanced and accessible analysis of public policy issues for Parliamentarians.
 ESRC/ POST Fellows may work on a policy topic grounded in the natural sciences or technology, where social science research evidence has a key role to play, or on a more substantive social science topic of relevance to public policy.

 Fellows are usually based at POST; however, in some instances, Fellows may be based for the duration of their fellowship either with a Select Committee or the Library in either the House of Commons or the House of Lords.
 This will be determined in discussion with the student and be dependent on the work of Parliament.
-In the 2016/17 round there are two placements available in other research sections in Parliament:

 The scheme is designed to give students first-hand experience of working in science policy and a wide understanding of the work of Parliament.
 Fellows will be supported by a three month funded extension to their PhD.
 Additional financial support is available to cover travel or accommodation costs if the successful applicant is usually based outside of London.
 All eligible candidates will be assessed through a competitive application process.